 Lastly, mechanical treatments refer to physical alterations to the tree’s environment or the tree itself.
 For example, preventing tree fungus relies on quality air circulation, adequate sunshine, and proper drainage.
 If the fungus does set in, removing affected leaves early and disposing of them properly can stop the fungus from spreading.
 It can also be advisable to dig up and eliminate trees that have become heavily infected.
 Never shred or grind up infected trees to use elsewhere for mulching.
 That will only spread the fungus.

 If your trees show signs of a fungal infestation, seek the help of professional arborists.
-At Prestige Tree Experts, our licensed arborists can diagnose the specific problem and provide tailored solutions to stop the spread of tree diseases and fungi.
+At Prestige Tree Experts, our ISA Certified Arborists can diagnose the specific problem and provide tailored solutions to stop the spread of tree diseases and fungi.
 We will assess your home or business’s landscape and recommend a fungicide treatment plan specific to your needs.